 Home Financing Options for Military and Veteran Home Buyers

-Before we dive into how to choose a loan and home financing options, let’s make sure we all understand the terminology— with a little help from the experts at Veterans United.
+Before we dive into how to choose a loan and home financing options, it's important to clarify the terminology.

 Mortgage: debt secured by the collateral of specified real estate property that the borrower is obliged to pay back with a predetermined set of payments.